 I have been to this business before to train and they are such a great bunch of guys.
-Helpful, fun & always interact in the discussions.
-Not shy to ask, why & understand in depth the topics we cover.
-I had the opportunity to speak with Paul (names changed for confidentiality) recently & he looked me straight in the eye & said, "You know we had an accident, here didn't you?"
-I had not heard, Paul continued to say that "what you taught us all kick into gear & I could hear you voice going through the steps".
+Helpful, fun & always interacting in discussions.
+Not shy to ask why & understand in depth the topics we cover.
+I had the opportunity to speak with Paul (names changed for confidentiality) recently & he looked me straight in the eye & said, "You know we had an accident, here, didn't you?"
+I had not heard, Paul continued to say that "what you taught us all kick into gear & I could hear your voice going through the steps".
 Paul & three other workmates responded first to their colleague (Mark) being in a serious situation.
 Paul's training kicks in, as he leads the team to rescue their mate.
 He started CPR & yelled for the AED (Automated External Defibrillator) before the 000 operator was even able to tell him what to do.
 With the commencement of CPR & the AED, shocking a few times before the ambulance arrived.
-The four colleague's changed rolls as needed & Mark finally shows signs of life.
+The four colleagues changed roles as needed & Mark finally shows signs of life.
 Mark has survived this horrific ordeal due to his workmates, he is on the road to recovery, which will take some time.
 He was crushed & among other injuries damaged vertebrae leaving him in a wheelchair.

 I was stunned after our discussion, shaking my head & even shed a few tears of happiness, when someone told me,

 'But that is what you do, teach others to save lives, it's important and makes a difference'